 Filling up on simple carbs (refined sugar, white bread, starches, etc.) may induce a short boost in energy levels.
 However, this is short-lived since your body absorbs glucose more quickly.
 In turn, this raises triglyceride levels and causes a “crash.”
 In other words, your metabolism slows down and makes it harder to perform optimally at your job.

 Sadly, simple carbs hide in foods suited for every meal, including snacks.
 Besides additional sugar, these are usually filled with high levels of unhealthy sodium and fats as well.
 These both have the potential to cause health complications and sluggishness when consumed in excess.
-To maintain your energy levels and mental capacity, make positive dietary changes applicable to all hours of the day.
+To maintain your productivity and mental capacity, make positive dietary changes applicable to all hours of the day.

 What About Supplements?

-Personally, I feel more gratification from getting my daily dose of vitamins and minerals through the foods that I eat.
+I feel more gratification from getting my daily dose of vitamins and minerals through the foods that I eat.
 The body absorbs and utilizes nutrients more efficiently this way, plus you get to experience the joy of eating.
 While multivitamins are not a replacement for a nutritious diet, they do provide a slight buffer for vitamin deficiencies that may occur.

 Relying on multivitamins alone to boost your mental function won’t work.
 These will not provide you with the calories that you need to stay productive and energetic at work, nor will your body take its time utilizing the nutrients.